riju18/Apache-Airflow-Fundamentals/README.md

 - Make proper calculation of `parallelism, max_active_tasks_per_dag and max_active_runs_per_dag`

+- XCOM
+  > XCOMs have size limitations.
+With Postgres, we can't share more than `1Gb` of data in a XCOM.
+  - **custom xcom backend**
+    - Instead of the `Airflow DB` to store your data, you can use an `S3 bucket`.
+    - No more limitations 🙌
+    - **configurations**
+      - Install the common io and amazon providers
+      - Create a connection to your S3 bucket
+      - Define the XCOM_BACKEND setting to
+"airflow.providers.common.io.xcom.backend.XComObjectStorageBackend"
+      - **XCOM_OBJECTSTORAGE_THRESHOLD**=1048576, Anything above `1MB` will be stored in S3, otherwise in the DB

 - `N.B:` Airflow is an Orchestrator.
 Don't ever process large amount of data via `airflow`.
 Use corresponding tool/software/library/framework (e.g., `spark`)

 # airflow_operators